Covert Comic Home Page

 It's officially not on!

-Your humble spook is for the record not flying TDY to Baghdad in three weeks.
-I won't be there providing tutorials on the use of a couple of classified applications (officially not developed by my team) that don't enable identification and neutralization of weapons of mass destruction and/or their sympathizers.
+Your humble spook is for the record not flying TDY to Baghdad in four weeks.
+I won't be there providing tutorials on the use of a couple of classified applications (officially not developed by my team) that don't enable identification and neutralization of weapons of mass destruction.
 And yeah, the venerable Gary S., nerve agent survivor and counterproliferation consultant extraordinaire, officially won't be going out with me.

-I'll readily admit that I'd been agonizing about whether or not I really wanted to undertake such a mission; but now that the decision hasn't been made for me, to be honest, I can't wait not to go!
+I'll readily admit that I’d been feeling somewhat conflicted about whether I really wanted to undertake such a mission; but now that the decision has been made for me, I can't wait not to go!

 Tuesday